carmine560/trading-assistant/README.md

     # Calculate a share size.
 This command requires that the 'get_symbol' and
     # 'get_cash_balance' commands below have been called beforehand.
     ('calculate_share_size', 'long|short'),
-    # TODO: daily_loss_limit_ratio
-    # Check if the daily loss limit is reached.
-If it is, speak the alert text
+    # Check if the loss has reached the daily loss limit.
+If it has, speak the
-    # and exit.
-This command requires that the 'get_cash_balance' command
+    # alert text and exit.
+This command requires that the 'get_cash_balance'
-    # below has been called beforehand.
+    # command below has been called beforehand.
+The '-DLL' option configures
+    # the non-percent, negative daily loss limit ratio (from -1.0 to 0.0) and:
+    #     daily loss limit = cash balance * utilization ratio
+    #                        / customer margin ratio * daily loss limit ratio.
     ('check_daily_loss_limit', 'ALERT_TEXT'),
     ('click', 'X, Y'),               # Click at coordinates X, Y.
     # Wait for and locate a widget image in a region and click it, assuming the
-    # image file is located in the HYPERSBI2 subdirectory of the same directory
+    # image file is located in the 'HYPERSBI2' subdirectory of the same
-    # as the configuration file.
+    # directory as the configuration file.
     ('click_widget', 'IMAGE_FILE', 'X, Y, WIDTH, HEIGHT'),
     # Copy symbols from the current market data to the clipboard.
     ('copy_symbols_from_market_data',),